If we love our children too

 A sermon for the Fifth Sunday of Pentecost by Rev’d Deb Bird.
 (Genesis 22.1-14; Matthew 10.40-42.)

 I grew up toward the end of the Cold War but not as a politically aware child.
 I did not understand the tension between the Soviet Union and United States.
-I didn’t grasp that there were nuclear weapons poised for launch.
+I didn’t grasp the number of nuclear weapons poised for launch as I went about the business of schooling and socialising.
 But I was also of the MTV generation and like every child, I could sense fear.
+I heard it in songs of the day like “Two Tribes” by Frankie Goes to Hollywood, “Land of Confusion” by Genesis, and especially “Russians” by Sting.

-I heard fear in songs of the day like “Two Tribes” by Frankie Goes to Hollywood, “Land of Confusion” by Genesis, and especially “Russians” by Sting.
-Russians is a song haunted by the possibility that whole nations might be drawn by escalation of pride and propaganda into destroying one another.
+‘Russians’ is a song haunted by the possibility that whole nations might be drawn by escalation of pride and propaganda into destroying one another.
 It criticizes the logic of mutually assured destruction: the bizarre idea that peace could be maintained by the threat of complete annihilation.
+Its chorus is a single sentence upon which all the hope of the songwriter hangs: It would be such an ignorant thing to do, if the Russians love their children too.

 Last week we heard Abraham and Sarah cast Hagar and the child Ishmael into the wilderness.
-When Sarah was earlier believed to be barren, the couple had used Hagar’s body to secure an heir.
+When Sarah was believed to be barren, the couple had used Hagar’s body to secure an heir.
 But once their own child Isaac arrived, the desire became to restrict the inheritance and blessing of God to themselves.
-They cast out mother and son, leaving them for dead.
+They cast out the mother and son, leaving them for dead.

-Now let me be clear.
-If you have ever heard this story used to justify divine violence, or had it implied that such ‘testing’ is a necessary part of your faith, you have heard this story misused.
 We are Christians.
-We follow the God revealed in Jesus, who does not desire violence against children, does not sanctify abuse, does not ask the vulnerable to be traumatized by threats for the sake of parental ambition, obedience, or holy theatre.
-To the contrary, the God revealed in Jesus welcomes children and gives his own life rather than demanding or diminishing the lives of others.
+We follow the God revealed in the Christ, who does not desire violence against children, does not sanctify abuse, does not ask the vulnerable to be traumatized by threats for the sake of parental ambition, obedience, or holy theatre.
+To the contrary, the God revealed in Jesus welcomes children and gives his own life rather than diminishing or demanding the lives of others.

 So what do we do with this terrible story?